 The excavators found a basin in the right-hand recess of the chamber.
 There is a picked line around the inside of the rim, and the basin looks as though it was designed to hold liquid and not ashes.
-The orthostat north of the basin has a circle engraved on it which looks to be a fairly obvious rising sun or full moon.
+The orthostat on the north side of the basin has a circle engraved on it which looks to be a fairly obvious rising sun or full moon.

-The stone on the south side of the kerb of the main mound, which is close by the entrance to this satellite, has a number of circles which could represent and have been illuminated by the rising midwinter full moons It certainly seems to be a count of some sort.
+There are two more decorated in this monument, both of which which mark the point where the passage ends and the chamber begins.
+The stone on the south side of the kerb of the main mound, which is close by the entrance to this satellite, has a number of circles which could represent and have been illuminated by the rising midwinter full moons It certainly seems to be a counter or calendar of some sort.

 Knowth cemetery, Tomb 2: Situated c.
 3.5 meters south of the great mound, Tomb 1C.
 This is the remains of a kerbed mound (external diameter c.
 22 meters), with orthostats and sockets representing a cruciform passage tomb (L c.
 13 meters) opening to the north-east.
 An old ground surface was preserved within the kerb together with some of the mound (max.
 H 0.8 meters), which was a mixture of sods and boulder clay.
 A spread of charcoal in this produced a C14 date of 4158 +- 126 bp (2725 +- 153 cal.
 BC), which is clearly anomalous.